 If the landlord wants a tenant with a fixed-term lease to move but does not have legal cause to evict the tenant, then the landlord will just have to wait until the lease has expired before expecting the tenant to move.
 The landlord does not need to give the tenant written notice to move unless the terms of the lease specifically require the landlord to do so.
 If the tenant does not move out by the end of the lease term, then the landlord should stop accepting rent from the tenant and file an eviction lawsuit against the tenant.

 Although a landlord has legal cause to evict a tenant, the tenant can still decide to fight the eviction.
 The tenant might have a valid legal defense to the eviction, such as the landlord not maintaining the rental unit or discriminating against the tenant.
 If the tenant fights the eviction, this could increase the costs of the eviction lawsuit and allow the tenant more time to remain living in the rental unit.
-Tenant Defenses to Evictions in Idaho has more information.

 If the landlord wins the eviction lawsuit, then the court will set a date by which the tenant must move out of the rental unit.
 If the tenant does not move out of the rental unit by that date, then a sheriff will come to the property and remove the tenant.
 If the tenant has moved out but has left behind personal belongings (other than trash), then only the sheriff is allowed to remove those belongings.
 The landlord must not remove the personal property or dispose of it.
 The sheriff will store the belongings in a safe place and try to contact the tenant to collect the personal property.
-The Ada County Sheriff’s Office has more information about this.
-Handling a Tenant’s Abandoned Property in Idaho also has more information for landlords who find themselves in this situation.

-Landlords must carefully follow all the rules and procedures required by Idaho law when evicting a tenant; otherwise, the eviction may not be valid.
-Although these rules and procedures may seem burdensome to the landlord, they are there for a reason.
+Landlords must carefully follow all the rules and procedures required by Idaho law when evicting a tenant; otherwise, the eviction might not be valid.
+Although these rules and procedures can seem burdensome to the landlord, they are there for a reason.
 Evictions often occur very quickly, and the end result is serious: the tenant has lost a place to live.
 The rules help ensure the eviction is justified and that the tenant has enough time to find a new home.